-Since its launch, GEM has served 100-plus high school girls in Toronto, seeing them through to post-secondary pursuits, including university entry.
+Since its launch, GEM has served over 100 high school girls in Toronto, seeing them through to post-secondary pursuits, including university entry.

 GEM helps high school girls overcome socio-economic barriers to realize their full potential and emerge as empowered young women.

 GEM’s mission is to provide an innovative mentorship experience for motivated high school girls facing multiple barriers.
 We equip our girls with the necessary skills to achieve their future aspirations and build a diverse network of talented, vibrant women and girls to inspire and support one another.